cloudberrypie/8-week-sql-challenge/README.md

-# 8 weeks SQL challenge
+# 8 Week SQL Challenge

 This repository contains my solutions for the 8 Week SQL Challenge at [8weeksqlchallenge.com](https://8weeksqlchallenge.com/).